nekitdev/changelogging/README.md

 url = "https://github.com/nekitdev/changelogging"
 ```

-Then we need to create the `changes` directory:
+Then we need to create the `changes` directory.

 ```console
 $ mkdir changes